rhetr/surplus/README.md

     * add keybinding for recently used
     * delete recently used with delete key (confirmation dialogue)
     * open current dir in default browser
+    * gg to go to beginning, Shift+G to go to end
+    * Shift+F for page down, Shift+B for page up lol
 * sample tagging/smart sample searching
 * InputWidget improvements (probably gonna have to implement a custom widget for this)
     * shortcut to expand dropdown menu